Okay, you believe you won’t get cyber-attacked.

 The Disaster Recovery solution has the following features:

 - Run backups automatically every hour during your operation hours – you don’t want to have the human factor in this important process and get the “I forgot” answer when you need it

 - The hourly backups should be differential so you don’t have to backup the whole system repeatedly and to save storage space – full backups take long time and they would create a large backup file.

-- The solution must perform daily verification of the last local backup of the day – mount the server image and start it as a virtual machine on a sandbox for example
+- The solution must perform daily verification of the last local backup of the day

 - Have a good Master Service Agreement with your provider defining the scope of the work and its responsibilities.
 It must also state that your provider has a cyber security insurance coverage.